-At the Lisson Grove end of Marylebone Road, you will find Westminster Magistrates Court.
-What to my mind is a rather drab building has been enlivened by the addition of an art installation by artist and blacksmith Bex Simon.
+At the Lisson Grove end of Marylebone Road you will find Westminster Magistrates Court.
+What to my mind is a rather drab building has been enlivened by the addition of an art installation by artist and blacksmith Bex Simons.
 The artwork references Marylebone life and in particular the former building that sat on the site of the present day court.

 The court and several other modern buildings sit on the site of a public house called the Yorkshire Stingo.
 The Inn opened in 1680 when the area of Marylebone was still very rural and soon became something of a landmark to both visitors making their way into London and those who wanted to venture further afield for their refreshments.
 The Stingo part of the name was a slang word that meant very strong ale.